engraving-challenges/estrella/README.md

 Since the goal of this particular challenge is not only to test engravers and their programs, but also the rules and workflows of the contest itself, we have deliberately picked a fairly straightforward piece.
-It is short enough to be engraved in whole, it does *not* pose real engraving difficulties but *still* has some basic challenges built-in, such as polyphonic settings and a rather large number of articulations.
+It is short enough to be engraved in whole and consists mostly of quite simple notation.
+However, do not underestimate it!
+Submissions that we had already received show that there are a few challenging elements which some programs have difficulty with.
+So, it should be an excellent warm-up piece.

 **Important:** please make sure you read the [instructions](http://github.com/engraving-challenges/main/blob/master/README.md#instructions) before starting work!